 Feng Shui Core Concepts: CHI (Part 1)

-To review, we’ve been discussing the core concepts that all feng shui practitioners rely on when reviewing a space.
-We’ve touched on Tao, which means connectedness, and Yin/Yang, which is about balance.
-Now, we’ll explore Chi, which means vitality.
+To review, I’ve been discussing the core concepts that all feng shui practitioners rely on when reviewing a space.
+I’ve touched on Tao, which means connectedness, and Yin/Yang, which is about balance.
+Now, I’ll explore Chi, which means vitality.

 What is Chi?